 Our Board consists of six members.
+While the size of the Board currently remains fixed at seven, the Board does not currently intend to nominate a director at the Annual Meeting to fill the vacancy.
 Our Board is responsible for, among other things, overseeing the conduct of our business, reviewing and, where appropriate, approving our long-term strategic, financial and organizational goals and plans, and reviewing the performance of our Chief Executive Officer and other members of senior management.
 Our Board conducts an annual self-evaluation, which includes a review of any areas in which the Board or management believes the Board can make a better contribution to our corporate governance, as well as a review of the committee structure and an assessment of the Board's compliance with corporate governance principles.
 In fulfilling the Board responsibilities, directors have full access to our management and independent advisors.